Kristen20370/SQLProject/README.md

 # SQLProject
-MySQL | Customers' Behavior Analysis
+Customers' Behavior Analysis - MySQL
 In this project, I used an Airline company's customer relationship database to analyze customers' behavior and predict their later choices.